brianaung/nixos-config/docs/faqs.md

 Then save the currently configured setup by running `autorandr -s <name>`, which will write to `~/.config/autorandr/<name>/`.

 The config for current active hardware setup will be executed whenever you run `autorandr --change` (which is executed at startup in my i3 config).

+## Some fonts are missing after installation?
+Try running `fc-cache -r` to erase and rescan font information cache.